-ARTICLE VII

-GRIEVANCE AND ARBITRATION
+ARTICLE VII GRIEVANCE AND ARBITRATION

-7.1 The Administration and the Union agree that they will use their best efforts to encourage the informal and prompt settlement of grievances which may arise under the terms and conditions of this Agreement.
+- 7.1 The Administration and the Union agree that they will use their best efforts to encourage the informal and prompt settlement of grievances which may arise under the terms and conditions of this Agreement.
 In the informal settlement procedure, the employee and/or the Union shall present and discuss his or her grievance with his or her immediate supervisor.
-The process hereinafter set forth shall be used for the resolution of all grievances not settled informally.

-7.2 A grievance is defined as a dispute arising between the parties concerning the interpretation, application, performance or termination of this Agreement or an alleged breach or violation thereof, or affecting the terms and conditions of employment of the members of the bargaining unit thereunder.

-7.3 A grievant shall mean (a) an individual employee, or (b) a group of employees having the same grievance, or (c) the Union.

-7.4 Every employee or group of employees shall have the right to present grievances to the Administration free from interference, coercion, restraint, discrimination or reprisal on the part of the Administration or the Union, and shall have the right to be represented in all stages of the grievance procedure provided.
+The process hereinafter set forth shall be used for the resolution of all grievances not settled informally. - 7.2 A grievance is defined as a dispute arising between the parties concerning the interpretation, application, performance or termination of this Agreement or an alleged breach or violation thereof, or affecting the terms and conditions of employment of the members of the bargaining unit thereunder. - 7.3 A grievant shall mean (a) an individual employee, or (b) a group of employees having the same grievance, or (c) the Union. - 7.4 Every employee or group of employees shall have the right to present grievances to the Administration free from interference, coercion, restraint, discrimination or reprisal on the part of the Administration or the Union, and shall have the right to be represented in all stages of the grievance procedure provided.
 An individual grievant may choose an individual or the Union to represent him or her.
-This shall not prevent any employee or group of employees, provided they are not represented by any organization, from presenting a complaint without Union representation.

-7.5 Grievances and any decision rendered in connection therewith shall be in writing at each formal step of the grievance procedure.
-It shall be a fundamental responsibility of administrators having supervisory functions to carry out the purpose of these provisions commensurate with the authority delegated to them.

-7.6 The failure of an administrator at any level to communicate his or her decision to the faculty member and/or the Union within the time limits as provided in Article 7.8 will be deemed an agreement with the grievant's claim.
-The failure of a faculty member and/or the Union to appeal a decision to the next step within the time limit provided shall constitute a withdrawal of and shall bar further action on the grievance.

-7.7 Hearings and conferences held under this procedure shall be conducted at a time and place which will afford a fair and reasonable opportunity for all interested parties to attend and have a fair and full opportunity to present any and all relevant information, evidence and testimony.
+This shall not prevent any employee or group of employees, provided they are not represented by any organization, from presenting a complaint without Union representation. - 7.5 Grievances and any decision rendered in connection therewith shall be in writing at each formal step of the grievance procedure.
+It shall be a fundamental responsibility of administrators having supervisory functions to carry out the purpose of these provisions commensurate with the authority delegated to them. - 7.6 In the event an administrator fails to communicate his or her decision to a grievant and/or the Union within the time limit provided in Article 7.8, said failure shall be deemed a denial of the claim and the grievant or Union may proceed to the next step of the grievance process.
+In the event the grievance is deemed to be denied pursuant to the preceding sentence, the grievant and/or the Union shall have fifteen (15) non-holiday work days from the date on which the administrator's response was due to make the written submission or demand required to bring the matter to the next step of the grievance/arbitration process.
+Notwithstanding the foregoing, (a) if a grievance is filed by an employee or employees and the Union is unaware of it, (b) if an administrator fails to communicate his or her decision within the time limit provided in Article 7.8, and (c) if the employee or employees do not appeal the decision within the time limit provided in Article 7.8, the Union shall have the right to appeal the decision provided it does so within five non-holiday work days of the date on which it either became aware or should have become aware of the decision.
+The failure of a faculty member and/or the Union to appeal a decision to the next step within the time limit provided shall constitute a withdrawal of and shall bar further action on the grievance. - 7.7 Hearings and conferences held under this procedure shall be conducted at a time and place which will afford a fair and reasonable opportunity for all interested parties to attend and have a fair and full opportunity to present any and all relevant information, evidence and testimony.